Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Background and Related Work

 \subsection{Unsupervised Learning of Proteins}

 Unsupervised techniques for capturing protein sequence and structure have witnessed remarkable advancements in recent years [\cite{lin2023evolutionary, elnaggar2023ankh, zhang2022protein}].
 Amongst unsupervised methods, autoencoder models learn to produce efficient low-dimensional representations using an informational bottleneck.
-These models have received significant attention for enabling learning of coarse representations of molecules [\cite{wang2019coarse, yang2023chemically, winter2021autoencoding, Wehmeyer_2018, ramaswamy2021deep}], and have been successfully deployed to diverse protein tasks of modeling and sampling [\cite{wang2022generative, Eguchi2020, lin2021deep, mansoor2023protein}].
+These models have been successfully deployed to diverse protein tasks of modeling and sampling [\cite{Eguchi2020, lin2021deep, wang2022generative, mansoor2023protein, visani2023holographicvae}], and have received renewed attention for enabling the learning of coarse representations of molecules [\cite{wang2019coarse, yang2023chemically, winter2021autoencoding, Wehmeyer_2018, ramaswamy2021deep}].
+However, existing three-dimensional autoencoders for proteins do not have the structure or mechanisms to explore the extent to which coarsening is possible in proteins.
+In this work, we fill this gap with extensive experiments on an autoencoder for deep protein representation coarsening.